porn-records/Porn-Records/README.md

 ### Ad blockers
-This project should be supporting a variety of adblockers such as [uBlock Origin][uBlockOrigin], [AdGuard](#adguard) or less effective software such as `adblockplus.org` with there "Acceptable Ads", which means who pays them to be "accepted", This is not hidden information, it is just not listed on the frontpage :wink:.
+This project should be supporting a variety of adblockers such as [uBlock Origin][uBlockOrigin], [AdGuard](#adguard) or less effective software such as `adblockplus.org` with their "Acceptable Ads", which means who pays them to be "accepted" - this is not hidden information, it is just not listed on the frontpage.

-The common for these software is you can include external list to there default setups.
+The common thing is you can include an external list to those default setups.
 How this is done depends on the Software you have chosen.

 ## Combining the Source Matrix